katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/grammar_punctuation.rst

 Never use "one" in place of "you" when writing technical documentation.
 Using "one" is far too formal.

 Never use "we" when writing.
 "We" aren't doing anything on the user side.
-Ansible's products are doing the work as requested by the user.
+Assible's products are doing the work as requested by the user.

 Hyphen